 The course is taught by experienced motorcyclists who have completed a Canada Safety Council-mandated instructor preparation program.
 In addition to the initial instructor preparation course, each year instructors must take a re-certification course to qualify for continuing certification by the Canada Safety Council as a Gearing Up instructor.

 Do I need a motorcycle to take the course?

-No, each student is provided with a motorcycle to use when they’re at the Gearing Up course.
+No, each student is provided with a motorcycle to use over the course of the training weekend.